emrebozdogan/Static-Site-Generator/README.md

 ### Styling

 Add your CSS to `static/index.css`.
-The file will be automatically copied to `public/index.css`.
+The file will be automatically copied to `docs/index.css`.

 ### Static Assets

 Place images, fonts, and other assets in the `static/` directory.
-They'll be copied to `public/` maintaining the same structure.
+They'll be copied to `docs/` maintaining the same structure.

+## 🌐 Deployment

+### GitHub Pages

+This project is configured for easy GitHub Pages deployment:

+1. **Push your changes** to your GitHub repository
+2. **Enable GitHub Pages** in your repository settings
+3. **Set source** to "Deploy from a branch"
+4. **Select branch** `main` and folder `/docs`
+5. **Your site will be live** at `https://yourusername.github.io/repository-name`

+The `docs/` directory contains all the generated HTML files and assets needed for GitHub Pages.

+### Other Hosting Platforms

+You can deploy the contents of the `docs/` directory to any static hosting service:
+- Netlify
+- Vercel
+- AWS S3
+- Firebase Hosting

 ## 🏗 Architecture